Koishi-Star/test-for-git/readme.txt

 here is a change for readme.

-here is a change for test-branch.
+here is a change for master-branch.